RevolverSoftworks/portfolio/index.md

 (No, not based on the CoTN song i've heard that reference so much it hurts)

-An idea I had one day about making a Platformer/Endless Shooter where you "Euthanize Furries"
+An project I started one day about making a Platformer/Endless Shooter where you "Euthanize Furries"

 Project's still under development so don't expect it to be out anytime soon